 The One World Schoolhouse

-Sal Khan is the founder of the Khan Academy (khanacademy.org), a nonprofit with the mission of providing free, world-class education to “anyone, anywhere.”
-Khan Academy has over 26 million registered students in 190 countries.
+Sal Khan is the founder of the Khan Academy, a nonprofit with the mission of providing free, world-class education to “anyone, anywhere.”
+Now, Khan Academy has over 52 million registered users across 190 countries.
 A former hedge fund analyst with degrees from MIT and Harvard, Khan is also the author of The One World School House, which explores the potential impact of the web as a teaching tool.
 It may be one of the most influential books about education in our time.

 “I discovered Sal Khan and Khan Academy like most other people—by using these incredible tools with my own kids.
 Sal Khan’s vision and energy for how technology could fundamentally transform education is contagious.
 He’s a true pioneer in integrating technology and learning.”— Bill Gates

 Khan’s first book, The One World Schoolhouse: Education Reimagined, was published to great acclaim in 2012.
 Innovators as varied as George Lucas and Nobel Peace Prize Laureate Muhammed Yunus have hailed it as “a must-read.”
-Al Gore had this to say: “Since its founding in 2006, Sal Khan’s project—the Khan academy—has revolutionized our thinking on the potential and promise of unfettered, open-access online education.
-In his new book The One World Schoolhouse, Khan presents his vision and blueprint for how online technology can, and should, play an integral role in educating communities across the globe, closing the opportunity gap and providing high-quality education for all.”
+Al Gore had this to say: “Since its founding in 2006, Sal Khan’s project—the Khan academy—has revolutionized our thinking on the potential and promise of unfettered, open-access online education … Khan presents his vision and blueprint for how online technology can, and should, play an integral role in educating communities across the globe, closing the opportunity gap and providing high-quality education for all.”